 “I understand the importance to an applicant of certainty, common sense, and efficiency in a town’s land use and building regulations,” she said.
 “At the same time, I recognize how essential it is to provide the public with the opportunity to meaningfully participate in the process.”

-After taking her oath of office Tuesday, Baker will face a quick learning curve.
-She and the other town board members are slated to participate in a board retreat Thursday and Friday, July 10 and 11.
+After taking her oath of office Tuesday, Baker faced a quick learning curve.
+She and the other town board members participated in a board retreat Thursday and Friday, July 10 and 11.